chef-boneyard/inspec-aws-old/docs/resources/aws_iam_password_policy.md

 # aws_iam_password_policy

-Use the `aws_iam_password_policy` InSpec audit resource to test properties of the AWS IAM Password Policy
+Use the `aws_iam_password_policy` InSpec audit resource to test properties of the AWS IAM Password Policy.

 <br>

 ## Syntax

-An `aws_iam_password_policy` resource block takes no parameters, but uses several matchers
+An `aws_iam_password_policy` resource block takes no parameters, but uses several matchers.

     describe aws_iam_password_policy do
       its('requires_lowercase_characters?') { should be true }